 VIDEOS AND BOOKS THAT CAN BE REVIEWED BEFORE THE SLEEP STUDY

 There are several online videos that you can watch with your child.
-One really great video is on YouTube and you can search for this phrase: “What to expect from your sleep test at Children’s Hospital Colorado” to find it.
+Children’s Hospital Colorado has a wonderful video on YouTube and you can search for this phrase: “What to expect from your sleep test at Children’s Hospital Colorado” to find it.
 You can watch this several times with your child.

 There is also a great book available in paperback and on Kindle called “Ellie the Elephant has a Sleep Study” by Christie Beckwith.
 This book is $2.99 on Kindle and $10 in paperback and is available on Amazon’s website.